-As an international theological center, the STM represents the changing landscape of the Catholic Church on the global stage by training priests, lay ministers, and theologians from over 40 nations.
+As an international theological center, the STM represents the changing landscape of the Catholic Church on the global stage by training priests, lay ministers, and theologians from over 30 countries.
 While we continue to attract and train students from North America and Europe, more and more, the future leadership of the Church is emerging from South America, Africa, and Asia.
 The STM is a part of this movement, training some of the first indigenous professors of seminaries, universities, and theological centers in those regions.

 We encourage clergy, religious men and women, and lay students from all countries to apply to our programs.
 Please review our admission policies and procedures before applying.
 Additionally, important information regarding admissions requirements and processes for international students is included below.

 All applicants for whom English is not their native language must demonstrate proficiency in the English language.
 Students will not be admitted into any STM program without an acceptable demonstration of English proficiency.
 This must be done in the following ways:

 The TOEFL requirement will be waived if:

 No work on the part of the international applicant needs to be done toward a Visa until after they receive a letter of admission, have confirmed intent to enroll, and have proven financial ability for studies.

 After being accepted, the Admissions Office will send you the Certification of Financial Support form for the I-20 document.
 Filling out and returning these forms to the STM Admissions Office will start the process of obtaining an F-1 visa to study in the United States.
 Students must meet the financial and English language requirements.
 International students, who are also Diocesan priests, must obtain priestly faculties to serve as priest in the Boston Archdiocese.
 The student’s Bishop or Major Superior must write to the Archbishop of Boston, requesting housing and faculties to function as a priest in the area.
 A copy of this letter should be sent to STM.
 Boston College can only issue an I-20, after such faculties have been secured.